2-Year Postgraduate Mentorship Training

 • Pay in Full discount

-The Apricot Grove Foundation’s Level I Training 2024/26 is pending approval by the NCCAOM® for 130 hours of distance learning PDA’s and pending 108 hours of in–person training PDA’s.
+The Apricot Grove’s Neijing Nature-Based Medicine: 2-Year Postgraduate Training Program (Foundations) 2025/27 is NCCAOM® approved for 130 hours of distance learning CEU’s and 108 hours of in-person training CEU’s.
+California CEU’s are pending for the 2025/27 program.

 I am so grateful to have found Neijing Nature-Based Medicine!
 It brings me so much joy to know that this medicine exists, that it is practiced and that there is an opportunity to learn ancient medicine based from nature!
 My heart feels tingly warm knowing that the earth has people (Dr Edward Neal) that teach this knowledge and share.
 The teaching and learning style is especially cherished as it is long learning!
 It gives me time to soak it in, take it in and feel it for my own experiences.
 I also love the artists approach style, because it gives space for interpretation and perception.